 Waco, Texas, was recently hailed as the second-best travel destination in the United States.
 With a total of only 134,400 population, Waco is home to the rapidly increasing Gaines’ empire.
 Last year, Waco hub, the expanding downtown area of Waco, had a total of more than 30,000 weekly visitors.
 Annually, they receive a total of almost 1.6 million visitors.

-Then again, despite these good things about Waco as a tourist hub, the fact remains that the city is also struggling with substance abuse.
-As a matter of fact, according to a local news agency, there is a significant increase of substance abuse among teens in Waco, and what’s even more unfortunate is that these kids get these drugs from school.
+Then again, despite these good things about Waco as a tourist hub, the fact remains that the city is also struggling with substance use disorder.
+As a matter of fact, according to local news agency, there is a significant increase of substance use disorder among teens in Waco, and what’s even more unfortunate is that these kids get these drugs from school.

 Aside from this, it was also reported that the use and abuse of opioids, heroin, K2 or Spice, and synthetic marijuana is on a steady rise.

 Commonly Abused Drugs in Waco, Texas

 Due to its geographical location, Texas is the perfect gateway for illegal drugs from the drug cartels in Mexico to the different states in the US.

 In September this year, the United States Drug Enforcement Administration reported the arrest of 19 individuals who were responsible for the distribution of methamphetamine in Waco.
 It was further stated in the report that these 19 individuals started their operation in the early part of 2017 and they were in possession of nine pounds of methamphetamine when arrested.